 6) In whatever industry you are in, and no matter your service or product, you need to become THE expert in the field.
 Strive to become the person that everyone goes to for information regarding that subject.

 7) You need to love what you are doing.
 I understand that there are going to be bad days, as there are good ones, but if you don’t have a true passion for what you are doing maybe it’s the year to start looking elsewhere.

 8) Yes, businesses with social media marketing programs will go further than those businesses using only traditional marketing tactics.
 Cheap, easy, and effective.
 If you’re not currently using social media to boost your brand don’t look at it as if you’re already behind… look at it as though NOW is the time to start.

 9) Trying to market to the college crowd?
 Figure out and win at the YikYak game.

 10) To sell you may not be going door-to-door anymore.
 Well… not literally.
 Contact potential clients and customers on Twitter, via email, and any other method.
 Create a relationship, so as to not spam them, and find the time to ask if they’d have interest in your service or product.
 Contacting and asking 100 people may only get you 4 new clients, but it is 4 clients you didn’t have before you started.

 11) For the 200th time, hashtags are not ‘ownable’… instead, focus on a trending hashtag and ride that to gain eyes on your content.

 12) LinkedIn made a tremendous step in the content game in 2015, as people were able to now natively post to the platform.
 Not sure what to post?
 Or when?
-Like anything else, try various medium (photos, articles) as various times of the day.
-Do your research to discover what works best not only for you, but for your audience.
+Like anything else, try various mediums (photos, articles) at various times of the day.
+Do your research to discover what works best not only for you but for your audience.